TanveerAhmedKhan/TanveerAhmedKhan/README.md

 ## 🔭 Featured Projects

 ### [Halalbot](https://github.com/TanveerAhmedKhan/Halalbot)
-A blockchain-based chatbot for Halal verification and certification, leveraging AI to provide accurate information about Halal products and services.
+An AI-powered chatbot for Halal verification and certification, providing accurate information about Halal products and services.

 ### [MsTGCN](https://github.com/TanveerAhmedKhan/MsTGCN)
 Multi-scale Temporal Graph Convolutional Network for time series forecasting and analysis, with applications in financial markets and traffic prediction.